Vinaysankeerth13/DSA/DSA_notes.md

 ```
 function findMaxConsecutiveOnes(nums):
     maxCount = 0  // Initialize the maximum count of consecutive 1's
-    currentCount = 0  // Initialize the current count of consecutive 1's
+    curCount = 0  // Initialize the current count of consecutive 1's

-    currentElement = -1  // Initialize the current element to a value different from 0 and 1
+    // Iterate through each element in the array

-    for each num in nums:
+    for each element in nums:
-        if num is equal to currentElement:
+        if element is 0:
+            // Update the maxCount if the current count is greater
+            maxCount = max(maxCount, curCount)
-            currentCount += 1  // Increment the current count of consecutive 1's
+            // Reset the current count to 0
+            curCount = 0
         else:
-            maxCount = max(maxCount, currentCount)  // Update the maximum count
-            currentCount = 1  // Reset the current count
+            // Increment the current count
-            currentElement = num  // Update the current element
+            curCount += 1

-    maxCount = max(maxCount, currentCount)  // Update the maximum count one last time
+    // After the loop, compare the final current count with the maximum count
+    // and return the larger value

-    return maxCount
+    return max(maxCount, curCount)
 ```

 Time Complexity: O(n), where n is the length of the input array `nums`.
 The algorithm iterates through the array once.